-What Matters to You
+What matters to you

 To help you get the best possible outcome we need to understand the things that are really important to you.
 This could be something very specific or something more general.
 There are no wrong answers to this question, it is all about what matters to you.
-We ask you to think about your specific needs or wishes and share them with staff when are you settled into the ward.
+We ask you to think about your specific needs or wishes and share them with the team when are you settled into the ward.